frostburn-org/frostburn.org/source/resources/Frostburn-SurvivalGuide.md

 * Always yield the right­of­way to pedestrians and vehicles;

 * Display a Frostburn DMV placard when operating.

 A mutant vehicle's owner and operator are jointly responsible for the safe behavior of its passengers.
 Permission to board and occupy a mutant vehicle is at the sole discretion of the owner and/or his/her designated representative.

 ## **Media, Photography, and Video**

 Photography _(including video recording and media coverage)_ are welcome at Frostburn, but respect for the privacy of our participants is everyone's responsibility.
 As a No Spectators event (see **Frostburn Jargon**), you may only use photography to document your own experience at Frostburn.
 Remember that while your boss might join you at Frostburn, for others the wrong photos can make their life very complicated.
 Remember to Ask First!
 Do not interfere with anyone's experience by pointing a camera where it is not welcome!
 If you feel that someone with a camera is causing a nuisance, contact a Ranger or member of the event staff.

-Remember Immediacy, enjoy the event,
-Commercial use of all imagery captured at Frostburn is prohibited without express permission.
+Remember Immediacy, enjoy the event, Commercial use of all imagery captured at Frostburn is prohibited without express permission.
 Images captured for personal use must not be professionally distributed.
 Failure to comply with these regulations may result in eviction from the event without refund.
 Commercial use of images without express permission may result in prosecution.
 Respect the Frostburn community, especially when you are behind the lens.

 ## **Leave no Trace**

 As a Leave No Trace event, Frostburn is committed to leaving our venue better than we find it, to ensure that we are invited back.
 It is important that everyone do their part.
 Here are some tricks:

 * Plan ahead.
 Don't make a mess if you can avoid it.

 * Clean as you go.
 Left alone, a little mess often gets worse over time.
 It's usually easier to clean up smaller messes now and then, than to deal with a larger mess all at once.

 * Don't let it hit the ground, so you won't have to stoop to pick it up!
+MOOP disapears under snow, dust, or mud

 * Carry a portable ash tray to dispose of your butts.
 An empty metal candy or mint container works well.

 * Create valuable, meaningful gifts that are not likely to be discarded.
 Don't give away trinkets that become MOOP.

 * Scour your campsite, art installation and/or theme camp before leaving.
 Pick up what you find... if it's yours or not.

 * Don't leave debris around anything you create.

 * Carefully clean up broken glass or other sharp objects.
 Wear gloves!
 Use a broom and dustpan.
 Place larger pieces in a container they cannot pierce.

 * Bring more trashbags that then you expect to use.

 * Take it home.
 Frostburn has no community waste disposal.
 You are responsible for removing all of your discards from the venue and disposing of them when you get home.

 * Reduce, Reuse, Recycle!
 Leave excess packaging at home.
 Use your own reusable, non­glass drink container when visiting theme camps and installations.
 Choose recyclable containers and energy efficient light and power sources.
 Salvage your camp materials and art projects for reuse or adaptation at your next burn event.

 * Every participant is required to remove everything from the site that he/she brings or acquires.
 This includes trash,  other discards and all personal belongings.

 * Portable toilets are for human waste and single­ply toilet paper ONLY!
 Remember, _ if it wasn't in your body, don't put it in the potty!_

 ## **Returning to Everyday Life**

 Frostburn is a Leave No Trace event.
 When it is time to leave, be sure to pack out all of your belongings, as well as any waste that you accumulated during the event.

 Use caution while departingthe venue, and be careful during your trip home.
 Stay sober, take frequent breaks and don'thurry... we want you to make it safe